Tuileries Garden: Garden of Louis XIII and Louis XIV – The French formal garden (17th century)

-In 1610, at the death of his father, Louis XIII, age nine, became the new owner of the Tuileries Gardens.
+After the assassination of his father in 1610, Louis XIII, age nine, became the new owner of the Tuileries Gardens.
 It became his enormous playground - he used it for hunting, and he kept a small zoo of exotic animals.
-On the north side of the gardens, his mother and the regent, Marie de' Medici, built stables and a riding school, the Manége, which survived until The French Revolution, when it was used as the meeting hall of the revolutionary parliament.
+On the north side of the gardens, his mother and the regent, Marie de' Medici, built stables and a riding school, the Manége, which survived until the French Revolution, when it was used as the meeting hall of the revolutionary parliament.

 The garden was entirely enclosed, and was used exclusively by the royal family when they were in residence, but When the king and court were absent from Paris, the gardens were turned into a pleasure spot for the nobility.
-In 1630 a parterre at the west end of the garden, between the Louvre and the Tuileries palace, where the moat of the old city walls had been, was turned into a parterre of flower beds and paths.
+In 1630 a parterre at the west end of the garden, between the Louvre and the Tuileries Palace, where the moat of the old city walls had been, was turned into a parterre of flower beds and paths.
 This parterre was transformed into a sort of a playground for the aristocracy.
-The daughter of Gaston d'Orléans and the niece of Louis XIII, known as La Grande Mademoiselle, held court there, and it became known as known the "Parterre de Mademoiselle".
-However, in 1652, "La Grande Mademoiselle" was expelled from the chateau and garden for having supported an uprising, the Fronde, against her cousin, the young Louis XIV.
-Louis XIV had he space transformed into large parade ground, When his first child was born, on Jun 5-6 1662, the parterre was the setting for a spectacular circular horseback promenade by the nobility, slowly circling the parterre.
+The daughter of Gaston, Duke of Orléans and the niece of Louis XIII, known as La Grande Mademoiselle, held court there, and it became known as known the "Parterre de Mademoiselle".
+However, in 1652, "La Grande Mademoiselle" was expelled from the palace and garden for having supported an uprising, the Fronde, against her cousin, the young Louis XIV.
+Louis XIV had the space transformed into large parade ground, When his first child was born, on Jun 5-6 1662, the parterre was the setting for a spectacular circular horseback promenade by the nobility, slowly circling the parterre.
 This became known as a "Carrousel", and gave its name to that portion of the garden.

-Louis XIV quickly imposed his own sense of order on the Tuileries Gardens.
+Louis XIV quickly imposed his own sense of order on the Tuileries Garden.
 His architects, Louis Le Vau and François d'Orbay, finally finished the Tuileries Palace, making a proper royal residence.
-In 1664, Colbert, the king's superintendent of buildings, commissioned the landscape architect André Le Nôtre, to redesign the entire garden.
+In 1664, Colbert, the King's superintendent of buildings, commissioned the landscape architect André Le Nôtre, to redesign the entire garden.
 Le Nôtre was the grandson of Pierre Le Nôtre, one of Catherine de' Medici's gardeners, and his father Jean had also been a gardener at the Tuileries.
 He immediately began transforming the Tuileries into a formal jardin à la française, a style he had first developed at Vaux-le-Vicomte and perfected at Versailles, based on symmetry, order and long perspectives.